Firas-py/AskMyDB/README.md

-📊 AskMyDB
+📊 ASKMYDB

 AI-powered question answering for your MySQL database using natural language.

 🌐 LIVE DEMO: (Optional: Add your Streamlit app link here)

-🚀 Quick Start
+🚀 QUICK START

-Install dependencies
-pip install -r requirements.txt
+Install: pip install -r requirements.txt

-Configure
-Create a .env file in the project root with your settings:
+Configure: Update your .env file with settings below
-DB_USER=your_db_user
-DB_PASS=your_db_password
-DB_HOST=your_db_host
-DB_PORT=3306
-DB_NAME=your_db_name
-OPENROUTER_API_KEY=your_api_key_here
-DEEPSEEK_MODEL=deepseek/deepseek-chat-v3.1:free

-Run the app
-streamlit run app.py
+Run: streamlit run app.py

-📖 How to Use

-Open the app in your browser.
+📖 HOW TO USE

-Optional: Check Show Database Schema to see tables and columns.
+Optional: Check "Show Database Schema" to see tables and columns

-Type a question about your data in natural language.
+Type a question about your data in natural language

-Click Get Answer.
+Click "Get Answer"

-View the generated SQL query, query results, and AI explanation.
+View the generated SQL query, query results, and AI explanation

-✨ Features
+✨ FEATURES

 Natural language questions → SQL queries